hazzelnuts/ntfy-for-delphi/sample/console/publisher/README.md

 </div>

 ## ⚠ Observations
-Never forget to include in which topic are you posting
+Never forget to include in which topic are you posting.
+You must also have SSL libraries in order to this project to work correctly.

 ``` pascal
   Ntfy.Notification(